Orange-OpenSource/OCast-JVM/README.md

 ## Installation

-OCast is available through [JFrog Bintray](https://bintray.com/orange-opensource/maven).
+The Orange OCast SDK is available through [JFrog Bintray](https://bintray.com/orange-opensource/maven).
 To install it, simply add the following lines to your Gradle file:

 ```groovy
 repositories {